rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 - fingerprint size: 2048 bits
 - number of bits set per hash: 2
 - minimum fingerprint size: 64 bits
-- target on-bit density 0.3
+- target on-bit density 0.0

-You can control these by calling :py:func:`rdkit.Chem.rdmolops.RDKFingerprint` directly; this will return an unfolded fingerprint that you can then fold to the desired density.
+You can control these when calling :py:func:`rdkit.Chem.rdmolops.RDKFingerprint`.
 The function
 :py:func:`rdkit.Chem.Fingerprints.FingerprintMols.FingerprintMol` (written
 in python) shows how this is done.